blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 ```

 > Here we need to do 2 things:
 > 1. First check if there is product available for purchase.
-Since each buyer is limited to 1 of any item, we can simply check that the `quantity` is greater than the length of the `purchasers` array.
+Since each buyer is limited to 1 of any item for our example, we can simply check that the `quantity` is greater than the length of the `purchasers` array.
 We will use the `require()` Solidity keyword to check for this requirement first.

 > 2. Add the buyer to the `purchasers` array for the product.